Corporate Team Headshots: Affordable Solutions for Every Business Size

 New hire onboarding: When someone joins, they can have a matching headshot within minutes.
 No waiting for the next photo day.

 Cost scaling: The per-headshot cost drops dramatically at scale.
-A subscription model means you can regenerate whenever someone wants an update.
+Credit packs mean you can regenerate whenever someone wants an update, with no recurring fees.

 Many companies are finding success with a hybrid strategy: